 Wingate University offers two add-on licensure programs.
 If you are interested in working with gifted and talented students, the Academically and Intellectually Gifted add-on program is for you.
 Our add-on licensure for school administration is designed to prepare teachers who hold a master’s degree in education and a North Carolina “M” license to become principals.

 Wingate University offers two master’s level programs for Elementary Education teachers.
 The Master of Arts in Teaching degree is designed for students with a bachelor’s degree in any content area but who do not hold a teaching license.
 The Master of Arts in Education in Elementary Education provides advanced study for Elementary Education teachers who already have an initial licensure.

-Our Doctor of Education in Community College Executive Leadership program is designed for current teachers and administrators who want to become community college, four year college, and university executives and leaders.
+The Doctor of Education in Higher Education Executive Leadership program is designed for current teachers and administrators who want to become community college, four year college, and university executives and leaders.

 The oldest of the graduate degree programs, Wingate University serves students who are pursuing advanced degrees in teaching and leadership.
-Recognizing that the majority of our students are working adults, classes meet either on weekends or weeknights on the Wingate University Ballantyne campus.
+Recognizing that the majority of our students are working adults, classes meet either on weekends or weeknights on the Wingate campus.
 Small group, discussion-focused classes ensure individual attention from faculty who are active within the profession.

 If you’d like to start or complete your college career as an adult, our program is designed for you.